 Grief groups for loss-affected people are relatively common but there is no published, reliable data on their effectiveness.
-However, some positive effects of group therapy, family therapy and internet-based therapies, all with elements of cognitive behavioural therapy, have been described (Mancini et al., 2012).
-The effects are especially evident if the treatment is carried out with those who have more pronounced symptoms.
+However, some positive effects of group therapy, family therapy and internetbased therapies, all with elements of cognitive behavioural therapy, have been described (Mancini et al., 2012).
+The effects are especially evident if the treatment is conducted with those who have more pronounced symptoms.